pyside/pyside2-setup/README.rst

 - Add --jom and --jobs options
 - Add --no-examples option to exclude the examples
 - Add --relwithdebinfo option to enable a release-with-debug-info build mode
-- Add --msvc-version option to specify version of MSVC compiler
 - Add --ignore-git option
 - Add --make-spec option to specify make generator